discipline101/Notes_task_app/README.md

 - **Task Management**:
   - Create, edit, delete, and mark tasks as complete.
-  - Organize tasks into categories or lists for better organization.
   - Set deadlines and reminders for tasks to stay on track.

 - **Local Data Storage**: